• Skip to primary navigation

 Diet: Low Carb / Low Fat / Vegan

-When you are looking for a quick and nutrient dense lunch, this easy vegetable stir fry recipe can be a delicious and colourful option.
-Easy to adapt with whatever vegetables you have in your fridge, and you can even change the sauce to suit your needs.
+When you are looking for a quick and nutrient dense meal, this easy vegetable stir fry recipe is a delicious and colourful option.
+Easy to adapt with whatever vegetables you have in your fridge, and you can even change the sauce.
 These stir fry vegetables are ready in just 15 minutes - it's the perfect healthy meal when you are in a rush.

 Vegetable Stir Fry in two bowls next to a purple towel.

-If you are looking for some other vegetable packed meals, then why not try our Vegetable Fajitas, Vegetable Pasta Bake or Creamy Vegetable Soup.
+If you are looking for some other vegetable packed meals, then why not try our easy Vegetable Fajitas, filling Vegetable Pasta Bake or our comforting Creamy Vegetable Soup?

 Jump to: